Viper678/Banking-Database/README.md

 ## Overview

-This project implements a banking system database as part of the CS3120 Database Management Systems Laboratory.
+This project implements a banking system database as part of the CS3120 Database Management Systems.
 It includes an ER diagram, relational model, procedures, functions, triggers, roles, indices, and views.

 ## Group Information